 - Know what flexibility means to team members … and build flexibility into your team’s way of work.
 Develop a system together that promotes healthy habits, fosters creativity, and delivers performance.

 I encourage you to start working in all of these 5 areas.
 To get active.
-To ensure your leadership is right for the times.

 The world of work has changed forever.
 The forces driving this are out of our control.